iamharvey/HowlerMonkey/README.md

 # HowlerMonkey

-HowlerMonkey allows user to create a lightweight Push-Service that powered by Server-sent Events (SSE).
+HowlerMonkey allows users to create a lightweight Push-Service that powered by Server-sent Events (SSE).

 ## Server-sent Events
-Mozilla MDN Web Docs has an easy-to-understand explaination about SSE:
+Mozilla MDN Web Docs have an easy-to-understand explanation about SSE:

 > Traditionally, a web page has to send a request to the server to receive new data; that is, the page requests data from the server.
 With server-sent events (SSE), it's possible for a server to send new data to a web page at any time, by pushing messages to the web page.
 These incoming messages can be treated as Events + data inside the web page.

 ## Why SSE OVER WebSockets
 Many use WebSockets due to its capability of bi-directional and full-duplex communication.
-However, you do not always need establish a bi-directional communication.
+However, you do not always need to establish bi-directional communication.
 A typical example is an email or feed push service.
 Since my initial idea is to develop a lightweight HTTP Push-Service, SSE becomes my natural choice.

 ## Acknowledgement
 This project modifies Kyle L. Jensen's codes in his